Kuo Po-cheng

 Kuo Po-cheng (郭柏成 (Guō Bóchéng)) (born January 15, 1978) is a Taiwanese professional pool player, nicknamed "the Little Monster".
-Kuo finished first runner-up to Wu Chia-ching in the 2005 World Nine-ball Championship held in Kaohsiung, Taiwan.
+Kuo finished first runner-up to Wu Jia-qing in the 2005 World Nine-ball Championship held in Kaohsiung, Taiwan.
 He was also runner-up to Francisco Bustamante in the 2010 WPA World Nine-ball Championship held in Doha, Qatar.